Isotype Building Bridges

 We are happy to share more historical sensemaking images from Humantific’s Isotype Collection.
-Active long before the “Big Data Era” arrived these Isotype examples are from 1943.
+These are from 1943.

-Image Source: Florence, L. Secor.
-America and Britain, Only An Ocean Between.
-1943.
+Image Source: America and Britain, Only An Ocean Between, 1943, by L. Secor Florence.
 Diagrams designed by the Isotype Institute.
 Humantific Collection, New York.